Every Sentence

 Edgy Audiences?

-This episode discusses building trust between comedians and audiences, benign violation theory, and the neurological relationship between the genres of horror and comedy.
+Discussing the building of trust between comedians and audiences, benign violation theory, and the neurological relationship between the genres of horror and comedy.

 Read More